A compact cajon that uses tunable guitar strings to achieve its rich tones.

 Handcrafted in a classic/traditional cajon style with good workmanship.
-Lightweight (just under 11 lbs.) and compact, yet sturdy.
-Made with four tunable guitar strings.
+Reasonably lightweight and compact, yet sturdy.
+Built with 4 tunable guitar strings.
 Good bass and snare sounds.

 Some claim that this option arrived damaged or defective (marred finish, poor construction).

 Constructed in Europe from Baltic birch.
 Solid design and crisp sound.
 Playing surface is adjustable.
-Compact with a rear port for easy mic placement.
+Compact and easy to transport.
+Rear port allows for easy mic placement.

 Internal snare wires are fixed, not adjustable.
 Some buyers find it to be smaller than expected.